 However, deviations from these criteria do not exclude a diagnosis of Alzheimer disease, particularly because patients may have mixed dementia.

-Decreased cerebral metabolism in the temporoparietal cortex measured using PET with fluorine-18 ( 18 F)–labeled deoxyglucose (fluorodeoxyglucose, or FDG)
+Decreased cerebral metabolism in the temporoparietal cortex measured using PET with fluorine-18 (18F)–labeled deoxyglucose (fluorodeoxyglucose, or FDG)

-Local atrophy in the medial, basal and lateral temporal lobes and the medial parietal cortex, detected by MRI
+Local atrophy in the medial, basal, and lateral temporal lobes and the medial parietal cortex, detected by MRI

 Distinguishing Alzheimer disease from other dementias is difficult.
-Assessment tools (eg, Hachinski Ischemic Score— Modified Hachinski Ischemic Score) can help distinguish vascular dementia from Alzheimer disease.
-Fluctuations in cognition, parkinsonian symptoms, well-formed visual hallucinations, and relative preservation of short-term memory suggest Lewy body dementia rather than Alzheimer disease ( Differences Between Alzheimer Disease and Lewy Body Dementia).
-Patients with Alzheimer disease are often better-groomed and neater than patients with other dementias.
+Assessment tools (eg, Hachinski Ischemic Score—see table Modified Hachinski Ischemic Score) can help distinguish vascular dementia from Alzheimer disease.
+Fluctuations in cognition, parkinsonian symptoms, well-formed visual hallucinations, and relative preservation of short-term memory suggest dementia with Lewy bodies rather than Alzheimer disease (see table Differences Between Alzheimer Disease and Dementia With Lewy Bodies).

 Modified Hachinski Ischemic Score

-Donepezil is a first-line drug because it has once/day dosing and is well-tolerated.
-The recommended dose is 5 mg once/day for 4 to 6 wk, then increased to 10 mg once/day.
-Donepezil 23 mg once/day dose may be more effective than the traditional 10 mg/day dose for moderate to severe Alzheimer disease.
+Donepezil is a first-line drug because it has once-a-day dosing and is well-tolerated.
+The recommended dose is 5 mg orally once a day for 4 to 6 weeks, then increased to 10 mg once a day.
+Donepezil 23 mg once a day may be more effective than the traditional 10 mg once-a-day dose for moderate to severe Alzheimer disease.
 Treatment should be continued if functional improvement is apparent after several months, but otherwise it should be stopped.
-The most common adverse effects are GI (eg, nausea, diarrhea).
+The most common adverse effects are gastrointestinal (eg, nausea, diarrhea).
 Rarely, dizziness and cardiac arrhythmias occur.
-Adverse effects can be minimized by increasing the dose gradually (see Drugs for Alzheimer Disease).
+Adverse effects can be minimized by increasing the dose gradually (see table Drugs for Alzheimer Disease).